Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' ideas.md

 #Ψβ
-   x1 is copied for experimental reasons, her copy so called "brother" from dr.henrique, we got insane data from making both conscious interact, "brother" had multiple attempts to consume x1
+   x1 is copied for experimental reasons, her copy so called "brother" from dr.henrique, we got insane data from making both conscious interact, "brother" had multiple attempts to consume x1, it dossent matter how much  we ress